krashidov/lifegame/README.md

 Please Enter 1's and 0's delimited by a space.
 `python driver.py boardfilename.txt` will work if you wish to input a file.

-**If you are manually entering your Life Game board, press CTRL-D when you are finished**.
+**If you are manually entering your Life Game board, press Enter and then CTRL-D when you are finished**.
 Thanks!

 usage: driver.py [-h] [--num_generations NUM_GENERATIONS] [--toroidal]
                  [infile]